 Ski area: Avoriaz is part of the Portes du Soleil linking eight French resorts and four Swiss with 650km of pistes.
 There is a vast range of skiing is suitable for all levels, from the unnerving black Swiss Wall to the many long blue runs.

-This sophisticated, medieval town with elegant, pedestrian streets lined with smart boutiques and luxury hotels.
-In the evening, take the 11km floodlit tobogganing run – with great views over the sea of lights in the valley – and end up in the village centre where there is a great atmosphere in the cosy bars all winter long.
+This sophisticated, medieval town has pedestrian streets lined with smart boutiques and luxury hotels.
+In the evening, take the 11km floodlit tobogganing run with great views over the sea of lights in the valley.
+End up in the village centre where there is a great atmosphere in the cosy bars all winter long.

 St. Moritz, Switzerland

-Here you will find all the top brands and boutiques; enjoy spectator sports like the Cartier Polo World Cup and cricket on ice; take tea in one of the top hotels (whether you are a resident or not); tour the national park with a warden; or take a train ride on the UNESCO listed red train.
+Here you will find all the top brands and boutiques.
+Enjoy spectator sports like the Cartier Polo World Cup and cricket on ice.
+Sip tea in one of the top hotels (whether you are a resident or not).
+Tour the national park with a warden; or take a train ride on the UNESCO listed red train.

 Further rail trips include evening excursions up to the Alp Grüm where fondue is served.
 For the return journey, the lights are turned out and classical music is turned up as you gaze out at the moonlit scenery.
 Alternatively, take the railway to the top of the Muottas Muragi where skiing is not allowed (2,456m) and watch the sunset.

 Ski area: Bansko is a first-class ski area that has grown up above a traditional Bulgarian town.
 It has 65km of ski runs best suited to beginners and intermediates.
-Real skiers can take heart from the recent visit to the World Cup Alpine ski races.
+Real skiers can take heart from the recent visit of the World Cup Alpine ski races.